 Possessed Or Demonized?

 Unfortunately, the word possessed is confusing.
 In our Western culture when we think of someone possessed we think they are out of control.
 That’s not what the biblical word possessed means in this scripture.
+"When the even was come, they brought unto him many that were possessed with devils: and he cast out the spirits with his word, and healed all that were sick" (Matthew 8:16).
 A person can be possessed and remain in complete control of their faculties.

 It’s very common to see a person needing deliverance come to a church service for deliverance.
 If a person was under the total control of a demon that demon would never allow a person to attend an anointed church service nor come into contact with an anointed Christian.
 This answers the question, “Where were these possessed people during the day?”
 The answer is, “Probably at work.”

 The English word “possessed” is from the Greek word daimonizomai.
 Daimonizomai is two Greek words daimon and izomai.
 Daimon is demon and izomai is an influence.
 The clearest meaning, therefore, is one influenced or under the influence of a demon.
 So a person can be daimon-harassed, daimon-vexed, daimon-tormented or just plain old demon influenced.